ankur22/lll-map/README.md

 ![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)
 ![Lint everything](https://github.com/ankur22/lll-map/workflows/Lint%20everything/badge.svg)

-Short for Locatoin Locatoin Location Map, this scraps the Channel 4 website to find all the episodes of LLL so that we can map where the shows were shot.
-This might e useful for people looking to move elsewhere in the country.
+Short for Location Location Location Map.
+It scraps the Channel 4 website to find all the episodes of LLL so that we can map where the shows were shot.
+This might be useful for people looking to move elsewhere in the country.

 # Reference